Binghui99/ZEST/README.md

 # ZEST_source_code

-This is the source code of our paper: ZEST: A Zero-Shot Learning Framework for Unseen IoT Device Classification
+This is the source code of our paper: ZEST: Attention-based Zero-Shot Learning for Unseen IoT Device Classification.

 ## Convert_pcap_to_csv
 ### The goal